dougeby/IntuneDocs/InTuneDocs/EndUser/using-your-windows-device-with-intune.md

 - [Turn off Microsoft usage data collection](turn-off-microsoft-usage-data-collection-windows.md)
 - [Sync your device manually](sync-your-device-manually-windows.md)

-## How to fix issues with your device
+## Steps to fix device and compliance issues

-The information in this section helps you fix issues that you might encounter when your Windows device is enrolled in Intune.
+The information in this section helps users fix issues that they might encounter when their Windows device is enrolled in Intune.

 - [Device doesn't have the required minimum operating system version](device-doesnt-have-the-required-minimum-operating-system-version-windows.md)
 - [Device doesn't comply with the maximum operating system version](device-doesnt-comply-with-maximum-operating-system-version-windows.md)